BreezySoda/Batch-Obfuscator/README.md

 # Batch Obfuscator
 Fast Batch obfuscation tool!

 This tool is not licensed.
-Additionally, we have completed checking the operation of the tool and the operation of the batch after obfuscation.
+All responsibility for this programme lies with the user; the creator accepts no liability whatsoever.

 **Languages**: en-US